janpolowinski/dswarm-temporary-docu/Outlook.md

 Deduplication and FRBRization needs to happen on the DataHub, since we may want to refer to data from a specific version or with a specific provenance.
 The cleaned data will be stored back to the DataHub.

 ## Filtering Statements by Context ##
-A prerequisite for the above mentioned data quality procedures is the ability to filter statements by additional content, such as provenance, version or time.
+A prerequisite for the above mentioned data quality procedures is the ability to filter statements by additional context, such as provenance, version or time.
 For example, a mapping used in a data quality procedure may need to select data based on the resource it was imported from.
 Versioning is necessary to easily remove unintentionally created statements.

 [[img/datahub-filter-by.png]]